raikrahul/learn_hpc/README.md

     *   You can check the progress in the "Actions" tab of your repository.

 6.  **Verify Your Lesson is Live:**
-    *   Once the GitHub Actions workflow succeeds, visit your website (e.g., `https://raikrahul.github.io/learn_hpc/`).
+    *   Once the GitHub Actions workflow succeeds, visit your website at [https://raikrahul.github.io/learn_hpc/](https://raikrahul.github.io/learn_hpc/).
     *   Your new lesson should now be listed on the homepage under the "Lessons" section.
     *   Click on the lesson link to view the full lesson content.